Policy & Advocacy

 Get involved

 Join the Youth Development Strategy Table.
-The Youth Development Strategy Table is a coalition of public and non-profit stakeholders working to establish a focused state-level youth development effort to sustain early learning gains, improve academic and social-emotional outcomes, and prevent deep end system involvement Learn more at https://ydstrategy.org
+The Youth Development Strategy Table is a coalition of public and non-profit stakeholders working to establish a focused state-level youth development effort to sustain early learning gains, improve academic and social-emotional outcomes, and prevent deep end system involvement.
+Learn more.

+SOWA is the Washington state affiliate of NAA.
 NAA is the membership association for professionals who work with children and youth in diverse school and community-based settings to provide a wide variety of extended learning opportunities and care during out-of-school hours.
-SOWA is the Washington state affiliate of NAA.
-There are two levels of membership available to afterschool professionals:

 Social Media